oktadev/okta-blog/_source/_posts/2024-10-02-dpop-oauth-node.md

 npm i dotenv@16.4.5 jsonwebtoken@9.0.2
 ```

 Create an `oktaService.js` file in the project root.
 We'll add the basic foundation of authenticating and calling Okta endpoints in this file.
-This file contains the following functions:
+This file contains three key functions:

-  * `oktaService.authenticate(..)` method gets an access token by following the steps below
+  * `oktaService.authenticate(..)` method gets an access token by:
-    * Generates a private key JWT required for authenticating and signs it using a keypair registered in the Okta application
+    * Generating a private key JWT required for authenticating and signs it using a keypair registered in the Okta application
-    * Generates the token request to Okta org authorization server
+    * Generating the token request to Okta org authorization server
-    * Retrieves and stores the access token for future calls
+    * Retrieving and stores the access token for future calls
-    * This token is valid for one hour by default at the time of writing this article
+      **Note** - This token is valid for one hour by default at the time of writing this article
   *  `oktaService.managementApiCall(..)` method makes the Okta management API calls and adds the necessary headers and tokens to enable the request
   * `oktaHelper` contains utility methods to store okta configuration, access token, generating private key JWT, generating token request

 Add the following code to the `oktaService.js` file: